Koveror/Sim-City/doc/README.md

 In this section we will quickly go through of use of C++ features that were required in the project.

 #### Containers
 For containers, we used mainly `std::vector` standard containers.
 Vectors provide random access, which is very useful, and our code does not require too much memory.
-Container `std::list` was also used in Graph when storing vehicles.
+Container `std::list` was also used in Graph when storing vehicles because random access was not required for them.
 In addition to vector and list, we used `std::priority_queue` for Dijkstra's algorithm for vehicle pathfinding.
 Priority queue is required in order to get Dijkstra's algorithm to work slightly more efficient than using other methods.

 #### Smart Pointers
 We use smart pointers (`std::shared_ptr`) for storing vehicles as our graph class stores vehicles.
 With shared pointers, we don't have to manually manage memory, which is notorious in C++.